hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 or what kind of modifications I can do...

-[12:02:07](#1662465727138BJyxi:gitter.im) <hiiamboris (NOT THIS ONE)>: sorry, I gave you too many hints already í ½í¸‰
+[12:02:07](#1662465727138BJyxi:gitter.im) <hiiamboris (NOT THIS ONE)>: sorry, I gave you too many hints already ğŸ˜‰

 [12:02:29](#1662465749139WBUsE:gitter.im) <hiiamboris (NOT THIS ONE)>: it's up to you now to work it out